halliwelln/multiple-explanations/README.md

-# User Scored Evaluation of Non-Unique Explanations forRelational Graph Convolutional Network Link Prediction on Knowledge Graphs
+# User Scored Evaluation of Non-Unique Explanations for Relational Graph Convolutional Network Link Prediction on Knowledge Graphs

 Loading the FrenchRoyalty-200k into Python is as simple as decompressing the `french_royalty.npz.zip` in `/data` and using the `utils.get_data` function: